meddy672/datastructures-and-algorithms-in-typescript/README.md

 ## Data Structures
 Data structures describes how a dataset is organized or arranged.
 When using JavaScript or TypeScript for frontend development, most of the data will be arranged with a map, object, or an array.
 However, because JavaScript can be used for backend development with Node.js and Deno it is still a good to have a solid understanding of the best approaches to organize your data.

+## Programming Challenges
+To be a good programmer, you have to be a good problem solver.
+Programming challenges help visualize and comprehend problems that differ from day-to-day development.